redstrate/Novus/mdlviewer/README.md

 # Model Viewer

 The Model Viewer can display MDL files supported by the game.
+It's a simple tool compared to Armoury, useful for viewing loose model files you have.